 Note: If a separate IMLS Budget Form is included in an application for a project partner’s portion of an overall project budget, please include the partner budget as a supporting document.
 Be sure that the primary IMLS Budget Form and Budget Justification for the lead applicant include summary explanations of all partner budget details.
-Project partner budgets must comply with all instructions in these guidelines regarding allowable costs and methods of budget calculation.
+Project partner budgets must comply with all instructions in these Notice of Funding Opportunities regarding allowable costs and methods of budget calculation.

 IMLS Budget Form

 The IMLS Budget Form is designed to accommodate up to three years of project activities and expenses.
 Project timelines, allowable costs, and other budget details vary by program.
 Be sure to review the Notice of Funding Opportunity for the grant program/category to which you are applying before you complete the IMLS Budget Form.
 The Year 1 columns should include costs for activities that begin on the project start date (as listed on 6c of the SF-424S) and end 12 months later.
 If the project timeline exceeds one year, list the costs for the next 12 months in the Year 2 columns.
 If the project extends beyond two years, list the costs for the next 12 months in the Year 3 columns.
 If the program/category to which you are applying permits a fourth year as part of the budget, enter Year 4 budget details on a second copy of the IMLS Budget Form.